 In addition to helping you to relax and sleep well, there are other effects that aromatherapy essential oils can have on your mind/body.

 So if you want to wind down after a busy day at work, reduce anxiety, or get a good night's sleep, the effects of aromatherapy may help you.
+Discuss using essential oils with your healthcare provider before trying aromatherapy.
 For more information on using aromatherapy, click here.